 }

-A nested static class is a static member of its enclosing class.
-It can be accessed without an instance of the enclosing class and cannot access the enclosing class's non-static members.
+A nested static class is declared with the static keyword inside another class.
+Because it's static, it doesn't need an instance of the enclosing class to be created, and it cannot access the enclosing class's non-static members.

 class Outer {